UDP Flood

 A DDoS attack carried out using fragmented packets with an offset, based on exploiting a TCP/IP stack vulnerability.

-Creating a virtual channel for data exchange between two Internet-connected networks by way of encapsulating traffic inside the IP protocol.
+Creating a virtual channel for data exchange between two Internet-connected networks by encapsulating traffic inside the IP protocol.

 HTTP is the World Wide Web protocol used for data communication between web servers and clients.

-A network protocol used in small-sized networks, such as residential ones, for advertising and discovery of network services, primarily the ones supported by the Universal Plug-and-Play (UPnP) architecture.
-Features of SSDP are used in DDoS attacks belonging to the SSDP amplification type.
+SSDP is a network protocol used in small-sized networks, such as residential ones, for advertising and discovery of network services, primarily the ones supported by the Universal Plug-and-Play (UPnP) architecture.
+Features of SSDP are used in DDoS attacks of the SSDP amplification type.

 SSL is a protocol for cryptographically secure data exchange using popular Internet protocols.
 SSL certificates are used to verify that a public key belongs to its actual owner.

-A mechanism that forces a web client and server to establish an HTTPS-based secure connection at once, without first using the unprotected HTTP protocol.
-The approach helps to minimize the risk of attacks aimed at wiretapping or tampering with a web connection.
+HSTS is a mechanism that forces a web client and server to establish an HTTPS-based secure connection at once, without first using the unprotected HTTP protocol.

-A protocol for sending messages (datagrams) to other hosts without error checking or correction.
-UDP offers the advantage of being able to quickly process requests from very large number of clients.
+UDP is a protocol for sending messages (datagrams) to other hosts without error checking or correction.